 - Medical expenses: Ambulance care, ER treatment, hospital stays, surgery, follow-up visits, rehabilitation, medications, and future treatment needs.

-- Lost income: Paychecks you missed while recovering, including time away for appointments.
+- Lost income: Paychecks missed while recovering, including time away for appointments.

 - Loss of earning capacity: Reduced ability to work in the future because of lasting limitations.